virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 ```
 @@!

-Environment variables can manage to control nodes availability from outside to the platform. <a href="https://www.virtuozzo.com/application-platform-docs/custom-firewall/" target="_blank">Virtuozzo PaaS Container Firewall</a> feature was implemented in Virtuozzo PaaS version 5.4 and new firewall rules can be set during creating new environment.<br>
+Environment variables can manage to control nodes availability from outside to the platform. <a href="https://www.virtuozzo.com/application-platform-docs/custom-firewall/" target="_blank">Virtuozzo Application Platform Container Firewall</a> feature was implemented in Virtuozzo Application Platform version 5.4 and new firewall rules can be set during creating new environment.<br>
  The reserved environment variable for this option is - **JELASTIC_PORTS**.
 This parameter defines which ports will be added in *inbound* rules.
 All rules in this case will be added for both protocols (**TCP/UDP**).

 @@@